đ THE BRIDGE LEAGUE HANDBOOK

 an identity-preserving membrane

-It is the glue that binds a vast post-monetary, post-governance society without ever turning into a government.
+It is the glue that binds a vast post-monetary, post-governance society

 This is how civilizations scale without states.

-📕 HOW TO START A NEW FEDERATION AFTER A SPLIT
+đ HOW TO START A NEW FEDERATION AFTER A SPLIT

 A Step-By-Step Guide for Newly Formed Micro-Utopia Federations